 - Persons handling and occluding baggage items?

-3. Object Fingerprinting: finding a numerical and representation of the characteristic of the detected baggage.
+Object Fingerprinting: finding a numerical and representation of the characteristic of the detected baggage

 - What features distinguish the baggage most from others?

-- There are millions of black trolleys, but maybe only one has a blue cloudflight logo on it?
+- There are millions of black trolleys, but maybe only one has a red Catalysts logo on it?

-A server receives object fingerprints from the image processing services and stores them in a database.
+Central server receives object fingerprints from image processing services and stores them in a central database.
 By comparing these fingerprints – a quick and easy operation – the server can easily compare current detection of baggage items to previous detection and thus build a complete audit trail.

 - Do you need to track individual items in your production plant?